KuroiKitsune73/yandex-contest/README.md

 Next, we read the input numbers into an array and assign each value to the variables a, b, c, and d.
 We then call the add_fractions function, and the resulting numerator and denominator are printed to the screen.

+**Task D.Anagrams?**

+Time limit: 1 second

+Memory limit: 64Mb

+Input: standard input or input.txt

+Output: standard output or output.txt

+Given two strings, check if one string is an anagram of another.
+An anagram of a string is formed by rearranging the characters of the string.

+**Input format:**

+Each string consists of lowercase Latin letters and its length is at most 100000.
+The strings are given in separate lines.

+**Output format:**

+Print "YES" if one string is an anagram of another, otherwise print "NO".

+**Example**
+Input:

+dusty

+study

+Output:

+YES

+*All test cases passed.*

+*Time: 271ms*

+*Memory: 31.40 Mb*

+First, we define a function that takes 2 arrays of letters in each word.
+Then, we sort them.
+If 2 arrays are same, the function will return "Yes".
+In other cases it will return "NO".

+In input we separate each letter and append it in list.
+In output we print the function with our input words.